Joseph von Eichendorff Monument

 The Joseph von Eichendorff Monument is located near the intersection of Młyńska and Mickiewicz streets in Racibórz (in front of the Młyńska Gallery, on the former Zborowy Square).
-It is a monument to the famous German Romantic poet associated with the Racibórz region, Joseph von Eichendorff.
+It is a monument to the famous German Romantic poet associated with the Racibórz region, Joseph Freiherr von Eichendorff.
 The current monument, unveiled in 1994, is a replica of the original unveiled in 1909, which went missing after World War II.